python-poetry/poetry/docs/configuration.md

 {{% note %}}
 Your local configuration of Poetry application is stored in `poetry.toml` file, which is separate from `pyproject.toml`.
+{{% /note %}}

+{{% warning %}}
-It is recommended you do not check-in this file into your repository since it may contain user specific or sensitive information.
+Be mindful about checking in this file into your repository since it may contain user-specific or sensitive information.
 {{% /note %}}

 ## Listing the current configuration